-- A decrease in total income of 2.4% from £134.1m to £130.9m - An increase in expenditure of 1.4% to £132m - A charge for the year of £3.8m for notional interest and staff service costs within the Local Government Pension Scheme (LGPS) - After charges to the LGPS, a reported deficit for the year of £1.1m - Capital additions of £17.4m - An LGPS pensions deficit of £20.3m
+- A decrease in total income of 3.7% from £130.9m to £126m - A decrease in expenditure of 1.3% to £130.3m - An adjusted surplus for the year of £922k (2018: £2,091) which, after charges for pensions' provisions, notional interest and staff service costs with the LGPS and USS pension, returns a reported deficit for the year of £4,236k (2018: £1,120k) - A charge for the year of £4.6m (2018: £3.8m) for notional interest and staff service costs within the Local Government Pension Scheme (LGPS) - Capital additions of £30.2m (2018 £17.4m) - An LGPS pensions deficit of £21.2m (2018: £20.3m)

-The University returned a reported deficit of 0.1% of total income.
+The University returned a reported deficit of 3.7% of total income.
 This is compared to the surplus calculated before the end of year adjustments for FRS 102, as follows:

-The operating performance for the year shows a £1.1m deficit which reflects a continuation of tighter financial performance since 2016 as restrictions on inflationary increases in fees, the demographic downturn of school leavers and a more competitive higher education environment impacts on institutional income.
+The operating performance for the year shows a £4.2m deficit which reflects a continuation of tighter financial performance due to the restriction on inflationary increase in fees, the demographic downturn of school leavers and a more competitive higher education environment, all of which impacts on institutional income.
 This is exacerbated by upward pressures on the pay bill, including employer pensions' costs.
-The operating performance does though include adjustments required by FRS102 of which the most significant are prudent non cash adjustments for future potential pensions' costs.
-The underlying performance for the institution, and its comparison to the previous year, is set out in the table below which shows the University continues to operate at a surplus when these non cash adjustments are added back.
+The operating performance includes adjustments required by FRS 102 of which the most significant are prudent non cash adjustments for future potential pensions' costs.
+In the future a significant increase in the employer contribution on the Teachers' Pension Scheme will add further pressure to the pay bill.
+The underlying performance for the institution (on a consolidated basis), and its comparison to the previous year, is set out in the table below.
+This shows the University continues to operate at a surplus when these non cash accounting adjustments are added back.

-2018 2017

-As at 31 July £'000 £'000
+As at 31 July 2019 £'000 2018 £'000

-(Deficit) / Surplus reported per Financial Statements (1,120) 3,828
+Deficit reported per Financial Statements (4,236) (1,120)

-(38) 5,828 61

-Holiday accrual • • 01
+Movement in the holiday accrual (189) (38)

-Deferring of research income (484) 599
+Deferral of research income 211 (484)

-USS pension provision (33) (41)
+USS pension provision movement 567 (33)

-LGPS interest charge 399 692
+LGPS and USS interest charges 500 399

-LGPS staff related charges 3,367 2,568
+LGPS charges in excess of employer contribution 4,069 3,367

-Reverse of capital grants from prior year 0 98

-Adjusted surplus 2,091 7,805
+Adjusted surplus 922 2,091

-The adjusted surplus of £2.1m represents 1.6% of total income.
+The adjusted surplus of £0.922m represents 0.73% of total income.